 The Medical Physics Group at the Department of Medical Physics and Acoustics, University of Oldenburg, Germany, seeks a motivated

-in the field of impaired auditory perception and computational neuroscience
+in the field of speech processing and perception modeling.

-Applications including CV, motivation letter, copies of the most important certificates, and the name and contact details of at least one person who is willing to give a reference should be sent to email@example.com.
+Applications including a CV, a motivation letter, copies of the most important certificates and the name and contact details of at least one person who is willing to give a reference should be sent to firstname.lastname@example.org or to

-For further information please contact Mathias Dietz (firstname.lastname@example.org).
+For further information please contact Jun.-Prof. Dr. Marc René Schädler.